OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### VxStripper

 Another very useful tool built on QEMU is [VxStripper by Sébastien Josse](http://vxstripper.pagesperso-orange.fr "VxStripper").
 VXStripper is specifically designed for de-obfuscating binaries.
 By instrumenting QEMU's dynamic binary translation mechanisms, it dynamically extracts an intermediate representation of a binary.
 It then applies simplifications to the extracted intermediate representation and recompiles the simplified binary with LLVM.
 This is a very powerful way of normalizing obfuscated programs.
-See [Sébastien's paper](http://ieeexplore.ieee.org/document/6759227/ "Dynamic Malware Recompilation") for more information.
+See [Sébastien's paper](http://ieeexplore.ieee.org/document/6759227/ "Dynamic Malware Recompilation") for more information [#josse].

 #### Binary Analysis